Learning Module

 Correct!
 Wrong!

-2. In what Aristotle called a “friendship of virtue”:
+2. Which statement best describes what Aristotle called a “friendship of virtue”?

 Correct!
 Wrong!